Gerald Wild: Politics and later life

 Wild had been a member of the United Australia Party in South Australia prior to the war, and on returning to Western Australia joined the newly formed Liberal Party.
 Setting himself up as a businessman, he purchased property at Kenwick and Forrestdale, farming poultry and also establishing an electrical wholesale business.
 He stood for the Liberal Party in the seat of Swan at the 1947 state election, and successfully transferred to Dale at the 1950 election, after Swan was abolished in a redistribution.
 When the second McLarty–Watts government was sworn in on 6 April 1950, Wild was named assistant Minister for Forests (to Ross McLarty), assistant Minister for Mines (to Charles Simpson), and assistant Minister for Housing (to David Brand).
 In October 1950, he was made a full minister, with responsibility for the forests and housing portfolios (Simpson remained Minister for Mines).

 The Liberals were defeated at the 1953 election, but regained power in 1959, under David Brand.
 In the Brand–Watts and Brand–Nalder coalition governments, Wild was Minister for Works and Minister for Water Supplies, and later also Minister for Labour (from 1962).
 He was reelected to parliament in 1965, but less than a month later resigned to take up the position of Agent-General for Western Australia.
 The resulting by-election was won by Cyril Rushton, a future deputy premier.
 Wild was agent-general until March 1971, when he was succeeded by another Liberal MP, William Bovell.
 In later life, he served on the boards of various Australian companies, including the Australian division of Taylor Woodrow, as well as sitting on the committee of the Western Australian Turf Club.
 Wild was made a Member of the Order of Australia (postnominals AM) in 1980, "for parliamentary service".
-He died in Booragoon, a suburb of Perth, in 1996, aged 89, and was buried at Karrakatta Cemetery.
+He died in Booragoon, a suburb of Perth, on 11 October 1996, aged 89, and was buried at Karrakatta Cemetery.
 He had married Virginia Mary "Jean" Baxter in 1944.